 Which Debts to Pay off First: Personal Loan or Credit Card

 Many Americans have several different forms of debt.
-For example, they may have credit cards, auto loans, mortgages, and small personal loans bad credit loans.
+For example, they may have credit cards, auto loans, personal installment loans, and bad credit loans.
 Learning best practices for paying these off is a good idea if you’re trying to improve your credit score.

 But this isn’t the only strategy for paying down your debt.
 This is one of two main strategies that many people use to organize and pay their debts.
 This is the debt snowball method, and the other is called the debt avalanche.